 BACK on June 27th, 2013 I can assure you that the Brooklyn front office didn’t have 2018 on their mind.
 Their now infamous trade with the Boston Celtics put the franchise back years after they mortgaged their future and went all in on winning with Paul Pierce, Kevin Garnett, Deron Williams and Joe Johnson.
-As we all know things didn’t go according to plan, yet the light at the end of the tunnel is almost within grasp.
+As we all know things didn’t go according to plan, yet the light at the end of the tunnel is almost within sight.

 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
 Make sure you keep up to date with the latest NBA articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!